cdk8s-team/cdk8s/docs/getting-started.md

             # define resources here
             label = {"app": "hello-k8s"}

-            # notice that there is no assigment neccesary when creating resources.
+            # notice that there is no assigment necessary when creating resources.
             # simply instantiating the resource is enough because it adds it to the construct tree via
             # the first argument, which is always the parent construct.
             # its a little confusing at first glance, but this is an inherent aspect of the constructs